 - Review medical records and speak with doctors.

-- If you have a medical malpractice case, hire a medical malpractice expert.
+- If you have a medical malpractice case, hire a Columbia medical malpractice lawyer.

 You will also need an attorney to help you locate all potential sources of compensation.
 For example, a trucking or tractor-trailer accident usually involves an insurance company.
 There are ways you may be able to increase your compensation.